edmondburnett/MIStagesDIY/README.md

   `Extech MultiMaster MM560A`.
 If you don't have one, maybe you can rent or borrow something similar, or visit an electronics DIY workshop/meetup and ask to use one there.
 - Something that can output precision voltages.
 I used an Ornament and Crime (o_C) module in References mode.
-Other modules may be able to do the same, such as a precision adder, Disting EX, or anything that can create a precise offset between -1V and +2V.
+Other modules may be able to do the same, such as a precision adder, Disting EX, or anything that can create stable voltage offsets of -1V and +2V.
 Or use some proper bench test equipment.
 - A firmware programmer of some kind.
 I used the `STM32F051` Discovery board as recommended by Émilie.
 Some have used a STLinkV2 successfully, others report issues with these with the newer MI stuff (Tides v2, Stages etc).